Test-Time Training on Video Streams: Test-Time Training on Video Streams

 \section{Test-Time Training on Video Streams}

 We consider each test video as a smoothly changing sequence of frames $x_1,\ldots,x_T$; time $T$ is when the video ends.
+Each video is treated as an independent unit.
 In the streaming setting, an algorithm is evaluated on the video following its temporal order, like how a human would consume it.
 At each time $t$, the algorithm should make a prediction on $x_t$ after receiving it from the environment, before seeing any future frame.
 In addition to $x_t$, the past frames $x_1,\ldots,x_{t-1}$ are also available at time $t$, if the algorithm chooses to use them.
 Ground truth labels are never given to the algorithm on test videos.

 Now we describe our algorithm for this streaming setting.
-At a high level, our algorithm simply amounts to an outer loop wrapped around TTT-MAE \cite{ttt-mae}.
+At a high level, our algorithm simply amounts to a loop over the video frames, wrapped around TTT-MAE \citep{ttt-mae}.
 In practice, making it work involves many design choices.